Dame Alice Owen's School: Two voluntary aided schools in Islington: 1951–1976

+The new school was opened on 8 June 1976 by Princess Anne.

 The former boys' school building has now been demolished; the girls' school building is now part of City and Islington College.

 Mixed school in Potters Bar: 1976–present

 On 2 November 1990, the Duke of Edinburgh visited the school and opened a new building for physics and information technology that also houses a library, called the Edinburgh Centre.
 On 25 November 1997, Princess Anne opened a building for the sixth form and modern languages called the Bernard Ryan Centre.
 Five other buildings have been added to the site since 1976.

 In 2011, the school became an academy; it had previously been a voluntary-aided school.
 In January 2019, the school received a grant of £50 000 from Hertsmere Borough Council to refurbish an astroturf sports pitch.
 Later that year, a new teaching block known as the "Brewers Education Centre" was completed, after over a year of construction.
 The building was formally opened in 2021 in a ceremony with the Worshipful Company of Brewers.
 The building cost approximately £5 million, with funding coming from the UK government and the Brewers' Company.
 The Bernard Ryan Centre was due to undergo extensive renovation in 2023.